HardlyDifficult/Tutorials/Chapter5.md

 <details><summary>How</summary>

+Jump animation:

- - Select the character's sprite and in the Animation window, create a new clip Assets/Animations/**CharacterJump**.
+ - Select the character's sprite and in the Animation window, create a new clip Animations/**CharacterJump**:
    - Select the sprites for the jump animation.
 We are using **adverturer_spritesheet_7** and **8**.
    - Drag and drop the sprites onto the Animation timeline.

 <img src="http://i.imgur.com/0rHCGDm.gif" width=300px />

  - In the Animator window:
+   - Select the CharacterJump state:
+     - Speed: .05
-   - Select the CharacterJump state and use the Speed paramater times about .05
+     - Check to use the Speed Multiplier Parameter: 'Speed'

+<br>Transition to jump:

    - Right click on the 'Any State' box and select 'Make Transition'.
      - An arrow will follow your mouse, click on the CharacterJump state to create the transition.